 Challenger games last about one hour and have two innings; everyone on the team hits.
 So both teams get two times at bat.
 Challenger teams follow tee ball rules, with coach-pitch.
 Everyone hits and everyone advances one base, except for the last batter who is the “home run” hitter and runs all the bases.
 When the home run hitter is running, courtesy dictates that everyone waits for the player to make it home before heading into the dugout.

-For information about Cupertino Little League’s Challenger Division, email challenger@cupertinolittleleague.org.
+For information about Cupertino Little League’s Challenger Division, email challenger@cupertinolittleleague.org or visit Little League International’s Challenger Division’s website

-Challenger Buddy Program
+Challenger division Buddy Program

-What is the Buddy Program?
+What is the Buddy Program of the Challenger Division?

 Challenger Buddies are peer athletes from our Cupertino Little League teams.